adimosh/adimosh.github.io/index.md

-﻿---
+---
 title: About me
 ---

 # Who am I?

-My name is Adrian Moș (pronounced "mosh" with a long "o").
+My name is Adrian Mos (pronounced "mosh" with a long "o").

 I am a Romanian developer specialized on back-end systems development, mostly using the [.NET Framework](https://dotnetfoundation.org/).